Kaushal2612/Kafka-Using-Java/README.md

 Your Apache Kafka is now Up and Running !! 😊

-Now, Clone the Project and Open both HelloProducer and HelloConsumer in different Intellij/Eclipse IDE.
+Now, Clone the Project and Open Producer Application and Consumer Application in different Intellij/Eclipse IDE.
+Download the maven dependency for both the project via below command:
-  - perform maven build from terminal: **mvn spring-boot:run** for HelloProducer Application,
+  - perform maven build from terminal: **mvn spring-boot:run** for Producer Application,
-  - perform maven build from terminal: **mvn spring-boot:run** for HelloConsumer Application
+  - perform maven build from terminal: **mvn spring-boot:run** for Consumer Application

 Now send the POST Request with the following details:
  - Request Url: localhost:8080/kafka/producer